Dog running / Canicross

 Canicross belt for the runner

-The canicross belt worn on the runner’s hips must stay in place while running.
+It is important that the canicross belt on the runner's hip stays in place while running.
 Leg loops prevent the belt from sliding up while running.
-A belt worn too high on the waist is very risky, as all jerks then affect the person’s back.
-The canicross belt should also be wide enough: competition rules require the belt to be at least 7 centimeters wide on the back.
+A canicross belt that is too high on the waist is very risky, as all jerks then affect the person's back.
+The canicross belt should also be wide enough: a competition rules compliant belt is at least 7 centimeters wide on the back.
 You can learn more about different canicross belt models in our canicross belt guide.
-One of the most ergonomic options for a running belt is the Non-stop dogwear CaniX Belt, where the pulling point comes from below, at the runner’s buttocks level.
+One of the most ergonomic options for a running belt is the Non-stop dogwear CaniX Belt, where the pulling point comes from below, at the height of the runner's buttocks.

 Canicross competitions

-Sled dog sports competitions in Finland are still relatively small events with a relaxed atmosphere.
-So don’t hesitate to participate in your first competitions!
-Starting a sled dog sports career is easiest with canicross.
+Sled dog sport competitions in Finland are still relatively small events with a relaxed atmosphere.
+So do not hesitate to participate in your first competitions!
+Starting a sled dog sport career is easiest with canicross.
 Practically, the skills required are that the dog moves voluntarily ahead of the runner and is not a danger to other dogs or runners.
-A dog with aggressive tendencies definitely does not belong in sled dog sports competitions, as tight overtaking situations inevitably occur.
+A dog with aggressive tendencies definitely does not belong in sled dog sport competitions, as tight overtaking situations inevitably occur.

-In Finland, so-called dry land sled dog sports competitions are held in spring and autumn.
-Summers are vacation and base fitness periods for sled dog athletes, as hot weather is not suitable for sled dog sports.
-Competitions under the Finnish Sled Dog Sports Association use the international sled dog sports federation IFSS competition rules.
-National rules complement IFSS rules in national sled dog sports competitions and Finnish championships.
+In Finland, so-called dry land sled dog sport competitions are held in spring and autumn.
+Summers are vacation and base fitness periods for sled dog sport athletes, as hot weather is not suitable for sled dog sport.
+Competitions under the Finnish Sled Dog Sport Association use the international sled dog sport federation IFSS competition rules.
+National rules complement IFSS rules in national sled dog sport competitions and Finnish championships.

-Information about upcoming canicross competitions can be found here: Sled dog sports competitions and events.
+Information about upcoming canicross competitions can be found here: Sled dog sport competitions and events.
 In competition announcements, canicross series class abbreviations are DCM / DCW (canicross men / women) and for juniors DCMJ / DCWJ (boys/girls).
-Even in official competitions, a normal canicross class (usually about 5 km) is often held alongside a canicross hobby class (usually about 3 km).
+Even in official competitions, a normal canicross class (usually about 5 km) is often held in addition to a canicross hobby class (usually about 3 km).

 Also remember to check out our page: Participating in canicross competitions.